Yes, you read that right... these images are worthless.

 1. DON'T IMAGE DUMP

 I know, you're excited!
-Depending on what type of session we just completed I just sent over a gallery of a few or a few hundred images.
-The common reaction is to do one big post with all your poses on your social media excitedly sharing about your new session.
+Depending on what type of session we just completed, I just sent over a gallery of a few or a few hundred images.
+The common reaction is to do one big post sharing all your poses on social media, excitedly sharing your new session.
 While I LOVE the shoutouts and the flood of images featuring my work, this kind of post serves me better than it does you.
 Instead, excitedly send the gallery link to your friends/family and then employ some strategy with you post (I'll help with specifics below).

 2. FIRST, LET'S UPDATE